RexSteele/BioPipeline/README.md

       -c                    Skip creation of project directory, select if you are running select portions of the first half.
 Only applies to first half of pipeline.

+      -i                    runs optional process ISEScan.
+IMPORTANT: This process takes a considerable amount of time to run.

 ## Contributing